srispaceharsha/nightwatch-posture-prototype/README.md

 ## What to Build

 A command-line Python application that:
-1. Uses webcam + MediaPipe Pose to detect posture
+1. Uses webcam + MediaPipe Pose to detect posture - DONE
-2. Implements the full 8-state machine
+2. Implements the full 8-state machine - DONE with 6 state for now.
-3. Prints state transitions as they happen
+3. Prints state transitions as they happen - DONE
-4. Logs all state transitions with timestamps
+4. Logs all state transitions with timestamps - DONE
-5. Shows basic metrics when state changes
+5. Shows basic metrics when state changes - DONE
-6. Allows tweaking detection parameters via config file
+6. Allows tweaking detection parameters via config file - DONE

 ---